 In the instrument rooms, which are usually situated on the upper floors, some very interesting machinery may be seen.
 It is necessary to continually collect the messages as they are received and transcribed by the hundreds of operators and convey them to a central point for dispatch.
 Formerly this was done by hand, boys and girls being employed for the purpose.
-Inventive genius has been hard at work upon this matter, however, and the result is an arrangement known as a "pick-up conveyer," which is matter, however, and the result is an arrangement known as a "pick-up conveyer," which is almost human in its working.
+Inventive genius has been hard at work upon this matter, however, and the result is an arrange-ment known as a "pick-up conveyer," which is almost human in its working.
 There are hundreds of these silent messengers busy all day, each one responsible for its own operator, and the room is a veritable network of moving cords and wheels.

+MACASSA

-MACASSA Nicely named.
+Nicely named.
 The most popular boat on Lake Ontario, will run twice daily this season, starting June 16th, direct from Toronto to the most popular picnic and summer resort in all Canada.

-GRIMSBY BEACH

-We can book a tew more select picnics for July dates, or one Monday, one Friday in June.
+GRIMSBY BEACH We can book a tew more select picnics for July dates, or one Monday, one Friday in June.
 Free entrance, free tables, free hot and cold water.
 A phone will bring our rates and booklet.
 Adel.
 3844.
 Grimsby Beach, Limited, 167 Yonge St., Toronto.

+METROPOLITAN

-THE METROPOLITAN BANK
+BANK

-Capital - \$1,000,000.00 Reserve Fund \$1,250,000.00 Undivided Profits \$181,888.26
+Capital - \$1,000,000.00

+Reserve Fund \$1,250,000.00

+Undivided Profits \$181,888.26